99% Propylthiouracil Powder In Stock

 Studies have shown that the therapeutic effect of MMI is better than that of PTU.

-This may be explained from the following two aspects:
+This may be explained by the following two aspects:

 1.1 Methimazole (MMI) contains sulfhydryl groups